Spinosaurus: Aquatic habits

 David Hone and Thomas Holtz published a paper in 2021 in which they argue that the anatomy of Spinosaurus is more consistent with a shoreline generalist lifestyle rather than an active aquatic pursuit predator as suggested by Ibrahim.
 They highlight the positioning of the nostrils and orbits as one reason why a crocodile-like lifestyle is unlikely: they are ventrally positioned in such a way that the whole head would have to be lifted inefficiently out of the water in order to breathe.
 Additionally, they argue that the general body shape of Spinosaurus is poorly adapted for this lifestyle, drawing on the amount of water drag and aquatic instability from the sail, as well as the rigid trunk and seemingly scarcely-muscled tail.
 Animals like crocodilians require a flexible body in order to move through the water and make sharp turns when chasing prey, and this is directly contradicted by Hone and Holtz's findings.

-A 2022 study by Fabbri et al., made comparisons of Spinosaurus bone structure and compared it to that of Baryonyx and Suchomimus.
+In 2022, Fabbri and colleagues made comparisons of Spinosaurus bone structure and compared it to that of Baryonyx and Suchomimus.
 The study revealed that Spinosaurus and Baryonyx had dense bones, which allowed them to dive and pursue prey underwater.
 Compared to these, Suchomimus had more hollow bones, suggesting it preferred to hunt in shallow water.
 These findings also suggest that various spinosaurid genera were more ecologically disparate than previously believed, as some were better suited to hunting in subaqueous environments than other, closely related genera.